Tudor-Muresan/381/SubFolder/explanations.md

 ### You will need to write V&#775;O<sub>2</sub> properly with the dot over the V&#775;.

 Again, I do not do this verbatim, as the V&#775; does not appear in the previous document.
 Instead, I use the same code as the one just used to add the accent atop the "a" in the Romanian sub-title "Coarana de O&#539;el a Roma&#770;niei".
-The same procedure was used.
-Please note that the accent below the "t" in the same phrase uses the unicode of that accented letter ["T-comma"](https://en.wikipedia.org/wiki/%C8%9A) instead of the same procedure due to alignment errors relating to the colouring of the phrase in the previous document.
+The same procedure was used for the accent below the "t".

 <br>